ROKOLYT/Synthesia-video-to-sheets/readme.md

 ## Contact

-For any questions or suggestions, please open an issue or contact [your email].
+For any questions or suggestions, please open an issue.